“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “There’s no drawbacks?
 No… hidden traps?”

-“She did say it would really hurt my credit score.
+“She did say it would hurt my credit score.
 But in the long run, it’s better, with all the debts wiped off.
 Since those drag down your score too.”

 Celia: Celia can’t keep her things here, then.
 Maybe a storage unit?